 The city drone permeates the sound of the swamp, and a strange mix enfolds between the sound of an awakening nature and a very human presence.
 It gives the place a very otherworldly atmosphere during the twilight hours of the morning.

-Murmur was part of the official selection of the , as part of their Bright Future program.
-The film had its cinematic world premiere at the Rotterdam festival.
-Murmur was also selected for the and the in Montréal.
-It won the second prize at , in London (UK).
+Murmur premiered at the (NL), as part of their Bright Future program.
+The film won the Grand Prix at the (Split, HR); and the installation version of Murmur won the second prize at , in London (UK).

 MURMUR is a film by Jan Locus and Stijn Demeulenaere